 26. United States Tourism Flourishes

-American workers spend a lot of money on their rest and relaxation.
+American workers spend a lot of money on vacation.
 According to the U.S. Travel Association, domestic travelers alone spent $972 billion in 2019.
 From gas to tickets, hotels and cottages, boats and RVs, cruises, attractions, and more, a lot of American money is put right back into our economy when Americans take the week off.

 In 2019, domestic and international travelers spent $1.1 trillion ($1,127 billion) in the U.S. This spending directly supported 9 million jobs, and generated $277 billion in payroll income and $180 billion in tax revenues for federal, state, and local governments.